TechCursed/Design-Patterns-in-Java/Factory Design Pattern/factory.md

 #### Removes tight coupling between client code and concrete classes.

 #### Promotes Reusability & Maintainability.

+In simpler terms:

+👉 Instead of creating objects directly using the new keyword in your code, you delegate that responsibility to a Factory class.

+👉 This makes your code loosely coupled, flexible, and easier to extend when adding new types of objects.In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.

 # Assignment: Factory Pattern – Payment Gateway Factory